alissonmoura/dotfiles/README.md

 # dotfiles
-These are my dot files for vim, i3 and zsh.
+These are my dot files for vim, i3, zsh and git.